 Most hearing aids come equipped with a T-Coil which is shown in the picture in the next section.
 If you have never used your T-Coil, see below.

 It is estimated that 70% of hearing aids in use today have a T-Coil.
 Nearly 90% of all new hearing aids come equipped with one.
 The primary exceptions are the tiny aids, especially the all the way in the ear models. which do not have the space for one.
 A good rule of thumb to remember is overall hearing aid performance increases with the aid size.

 Most T-Coils are accessible by flipping a switch on your hearing aid.
 In a few cases, the T-Coil is automatically engaged in the presence of a hearing loop system.
 In some other cases, your audiologist needs to activate your T-Coil bfore you can access it.

 If you have never used your T-Coil, we recommend seeing your audiologist to confirm you have one and to learn how to engage it.
 If your aid doesn’t have a T-Coil, talk to your audiologist about adding one.

-Once you have access your T-Coil, we suggest coming to one of our monthly meetings where we always have a Loop System to support the speakers.
-Click on Meetings page.
-Another good venue to try your T-coil witha hearing loop system is at checkout #1 at Whole Foods Market.
+Once you have access to your T-Coil, we suggest coming to one of our monthly meetings where we always have a Loop System to support the speakers.

 Local Venues with Hearing Loops